ricdikulous/imx-unity-game-lessons/lessons/13-Equipping-the-NFT-Accessories/README.md

   }
 ```

-Update the `Enter` function in the loadoutstate to clear the player's accessories and call our new function
+Update the `Enter` function in the loadoutstate to clear the player's accessories and call our new function:

 ```csharp
 PlayerData.instance.ClearAccessories();